qxsch/EasyChatbot/README.md

 ## Prerequisites

 > [!TIP]
-> In case you use the [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview), all required components are already installed.
+> In case you use the [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview), most required components are already installed.
+> YOu just need to start the Cloud Shell and do this: ``Install-Module -Name Az.Search``

 For local installation, you have to install the following components: